 - Conflict Resolution

-You can attend any week you would like; however, we strongly recommend attending all three, as we will build upon our gained knowledge and develop a deeply connected Chaplain Team.
+You can attend any week you would like; however, we highly recommend attending all three, as we have the opportunity to build upon our gained knowledge and develop a deeply connected Chaplain Team.

 Here is what you can expect from The Chaplain Academy: